daytonaio/sample-python-ai-playlist-generator/README.md

 # Sample Python/Flask Application

-A Python-based application that dynamically generates playlists based on the user's emotional state and inputs, using APIs and machine learning techniques.
+A Python-based application that dynamically generates playlists based on the user's emotional state and input, using APIs and machine learning techniques.

 ---
 ## 🚀 Getting Started